mesonbuild/meson/docs/markdown/Reference-manual.md

   can be specified.
 If `true` the script will not be run if DESTDIR is set during installation.
 This is useful in the case the script updates system wide cache that is only needed when copying files into final destination.
+  *(since 0.60.0)* `install_tag` string keyword argument can be specified.
+  By default the script has no install tag which means it is not being run when `meson install --tags` argument is specified.

   *(since 0.54.0)* If `meson install` is called with the `--quiet` option, the environment variable `MESON_INSTALL_QUIET` will be set.